 Of course, monitoring your data center can be hard.
 You'll have to check airflow both below the floor and above.
 Temp will shift between hot and cold spots, and humidity can change from your return airspace to the data center floor.
 As hard as it may be, you can't simply leave your data center's environment unmonitored, or trust them to the single systems that control that environment.
 If the environmental control device and reporting device are one in the same they will fail together.
 Then you may not be alerted to problems before a serious problem occurs.
 Fortunately, there are a number of small devices that can fit in line with your data center gear and monitor your data center's environment.TempDefender Keeps Your Server Room's Environment in Check.

 DPS Telecom's TempDefender is designed to monitor conditions in your data center.
 The small, rack mountable RTU connects to up to 16 analog sensors.
 They measure the temperature, humidity, air flow, smoke, or any other conditions you may be worried about in your server room.
 Sensors for the TempDefender are connectable with simple RJ11 connectors and are daisy-chainable in any configuration.
-You can run a set of sensors through your server room without running 16 cables all the way back to your temp defender.
+You can run a set of data center temperature and humidity sensors through your server room without running 16 cables all the way back to your temp defender.
 You can run sensors from a temp defender to monitor air flow in your hot aisles, temp in your hot and cold spots, and humidity at the return air space, all from one RTU.NetGuardian 216 G3 Provides an Elegant, On Rack Solution to Data Center Monitoring.

 Of course, you don't have to monitor your whole data center with one device, or even run sensors throughout the data center.
 Hot, cold, and humid spots will appear throughout the room naturally (because of heat production).
-You could install monitoring devices with your cabinets.
+You could install data center temperature monitoring devices with your cabinets.
 Then you can monitor your gear with discrete contacts and environment with analog sensors in your data center by single cabinets.
 A NetGuardian 216 device has the dry contacts you need to monitor the data center gear in your cabinets.
 It also has four analogs to measure the environment inside or just outside your cabinet.

 TempDefender and the NetGuardian 216 can both alert you of environmental events in your data center as they occur.
 You can keep track of the environment inside your data center without staring at your monitor.
 In TempDefender and NetGuardian configurations, you can have SNMP traps reported to your master station, and progressive email alerts sent to up to 8 technicians.
 Email alerts come with an acknowledgeable link.
 That way you can let the NOC and your fellow techs know that you're taking care of an alarm, right from your smart phone or wherever you can get your email.